 OUT OF HOURS NON-EMERGENCY (111)

 If you need non-emergency medical attention during the evenings or at a weekend, ring the non-emergency helpline 111.
+This number will however only work if called from a UK phone.
+If you do not have a UK phone number, you can either borrow a friend's or call from the phone at the lodge.
 You may be given an appointment at the East Oxford Health Centre at Manzil Way (on the Cowley Road).

 PORTERS' LODGE (BEFORE 999)